KeelyHill/BitcoinCoaster/README.md

 # BitcoinCoaster
-Shows the movment ofBitcoin vs USD with a bitcoin rollercoaster gif.
+Shows the movement of Bitcoin vs USD with a Bitcoin roller coaster gif.

 For a demo see [here](http://experiments.keelyhill.com/bitcoin).

 No server code.
-Site runs on Javascript logic and compares the 24 hour adverage and the current price provided by BitcoinAverage Price Index api.
-The JS code and CSS is in index.html for ease of update.
+Site runs on JavaScript logic and compares the 24 hour average and the current price provided by BitcoinAverage Price Index api.
+The JS and CSS is in index.html for ease of update.

-Notible features:
+Notable features:
 * Red background=price down, green background=price up.
 * Roller coaster sound.